Business Insurance for Veterinary Practices

 Additional Steps To Protect Your Business

-Although it’s easy (and essential) to invest in business insurance, it should not be your frontline defense.
-Yes, insurance will compensate for your business’ financial losses after an incident occurs, but it’s much better to avoid losses altogether.
+Although it’s easy (and essential) to invest in business insurance, it shouldn’t be your only defense.

-- Use legally robust contracts and other business documents.
+• Use legally robust contracts and other business documents.
 (We offer free templates for some of the most common legal forms.)

-- Set up a limited liability company (LLC) or corporation to protect your personal assets.
+• Set up an LLC or corporation to protect your personal assets.
 (Visit our step-by-step guides to learn how to form an LLC or corporation in your state.)

-- Stay up to date with business licensing.
+• Stay up to date with business licensing.

 A typical business owner’s policy includes general liability, business interruption, and commercial property insurance.
 However, BOPs are often customizable, so your agent may recommend adding professional liability, commercial auto, or other types of coverage to your package depending on your company’s needs.